-Management's Discussion and Analysis For the Year ended December 31, 2019 (expressed in United States dollars)
+(formerly, Canarc Resource Corp.)
+Management's Discussion and Analysis For the Year ended December 31, 2020 (expressed in United States dollars)

-The Princeton gold property consists of 14,650 hectares located 35 kilometers (km) south of Princeton, British Columbia, and is readily accessible by road.
-The property contains quartz veins with high grade gold (> 10 g/t) hosted in Triassic Nicola Group metasedimetary and metavolcanic rocks intruded by undated granitic dikes and stocks.
+The Princeton gold property consists of 22 mineral claims over 14,650 hectares located 35 kilometers (km) south of Princeton, British Columbia, and is readily accessible by road.
+The property contains quartz veins with high grade gold (> 10 g/t) hosted in Triassic Nicola Group metasedimentary and metavolcanic rocks intruded by undated granitic dikes and stocks.

 In 2018, the Company completed a 2,350 line-kilometer aeromagnetic survey on the property to assist in its geologic evaluation.
 The survey covered about 16 km by 10 km, extending well beyond the known area of gold vein mineralization.
-In July 2019, the Company reviewed the results of the survey.
-The results have been used to delineate geologic units, including intrusive rocks, and have clarified the broad geologic setting and structural fabric of the area that should help to identify and prioritize drill targets.
+In July 2019, the Company reviewed the results of the survey and the results were used to delineate geologic units, including intrusive rocks, and to clarify the broad geologic setting and structural fabric of the area that helped identify and prioritize exploration targets.

 In July 2019, the Company commenced an exploration program of general prospecting, mapping, sampling and trenching of existing gold vein prospects, as well as evaluating whether additional geophysical methods might be utilized to detect buried veins.
 The program included a machine trenching program in the area of the main gold vein prospect.
-The trenching will test a much broader area than was trenched in late 2018 and will attempt to trace the previously-trenched main vein along strike as well as explore for adjacent veins, particular in areas of mineralized float.
+The trenching was to test a much broader area than was trenched in late 2018 and was to attempt to trace the previously-trenched main vein along strike as well as explore for adjacent veins, particular in areas of mineralized float.